utkarshkukreti/connect-app/README.md

 - Configure Emmet to work with React, e.g. classes expand to `className` instead of `class`
 - Follow the instructions under [Get Emmet working](http://www.nitinh.com/2015/02/setting-sublime-text-react-jsx-development/)
   - **Note:** Add the last snippet of code to `reg_replace.sublime-settings` by navigating to  `Sublime Text -> Preferences -> Package Settings -> Reg Replace -> Settings-User`

+## Contributing

+### Pull Requests

+To contribute to the repository, please create a feature branch off of the dev branch.
+Once you're finished working on the feature, make a pull request to merge it into dev.
+Please make sure that every pull request has passed the build checks, which appear just before the "Merge pull request" button in github.